top of page

 Education, instruction, learning, teaching: these are four words that refer to a universe that daily involves millions of human beings, from children and young people to adults.

 It is a controversial topic that has involved countless discussions for many centuries.

-Many governments do not seem very interested in investing large amounts of money in this universe, but strangely, or not, the most developed countries seem to be the ones that have invested the most in education over the last few centuries.
+Many governments do not seem very interested in investing large sums in this universe, but strangely, or not, the most developed countries seem to be the ones that have invested the most over the last few centuries in education.

 What distinguishes or characterizes these four words and these four concepts?

 Going to the etymological origin gives us curious clues about the meaning of each of these words.